ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 RO-Crates SHOULD be self-describing and self-contained.

-A minimal RO-Crate is a directory containing a single _RO-Crate Metadata Document_ stored as an [RO-Crate Metadata File](root-data-entity.md) `ro-crate-metadata.json`.
+A minimal Attached RO-Crate is a directory containing a single _RO-Crate Metadata Document_ stored as an [RO-Crate Metadata File](root-data-entity.md) `ro-crate-metadata.json`.

-At the basic level, an RO-Crate is a collection of files and resources represented as a Schema.org [Dataset], that together form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc.  The _RO-Crate Metadata Document_ describes the RO-Crate, and MUST be stored in the _RO-Crate Root_.
+At the basic level, an Attached RO-Crate is a collection of files and resources represented as a Schema.org [Dataset], that together form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc.  The _RO-Crate Metadata Document_ describes the RO-Crate, and MUST be stored in the _RO-Crate Root_.

 While RO-Crate is well catered for describing a _Dataset_ as files and relevant metadata that are _contained_ by the RO-Crate in the sense of living within the same root directory, RO-Crates can also reference external resources which are stored or accessed separately, via absolute URIs.
 This is particularly recommended where some resources cannot be co-hosted for practical or legal reasons, or if the RO-Crate itself is primarily web-based.